 In December 2016, we announced that we had determined to implement a reduction in personnel to focus on an updated business plan.
-In January 2017, our Board of Directors approved a plan to implement a reduction in personnel that is expected to involve approximately 80% of our workforce based on the number employees at the time the plan was approved and is expected to be substantially complete during the first and second quarters of 2017.
-We expect to realize estimated annualized cost savings from the reduction in personnel in the range of \$25 million to \$30 million starting in the third quarter of 2017.
-As of March 31, 2017, we reduced our workforce by 74 employees in connection with the reduction in personnel and expect the reduction of the additional 45 affected employees to be substantially complete during the second and third quarters of 2017.
-In connection with such reduction in personnel, we estimate that we will make future cash expenditures totaling approximately \$12.2 million, which relate to expected severance and other employee costs.
-As of March 31, 2017, our cash expenditures related to such reduction in personnel totaled \$4.8 million.
+In January 2017, our Board of Directors approved a plan to implement a reduction in personnel that involves approximately 80% of our workforce based on the number of employees at the time the plan was approved.
+We expect to realize estimated annualized cost savings from the reduction in personnel in the range of \$20 million to \$25 million starting in the third quarter of 2017.
+During the first six months of 2017, our workforce has been reduced by 98 employees in connection with the reduction in personnel and natural attrition.
+We expect the reduction of the additional 20 affected employees will be substantially completed during the third quarter of 2017.
+In connection with such reduction in personnel, we estimate that we will make cash expenditures totaling approximately \$12.5 million in the aggregate, which relate to expected severance and other employee costs.
+As of June 30, 2017, our cash expenditures related to such reduction in personnel totaled \$8.0 million.